Rocafort de Queralt

 The municipality has an area of 8.6 km^{2}.
 Its elevation is approximately 562m.

 Economic activity is mainly agricultural, principally cereals, vines and wine, principally cava, a sparkling wine.
 In former times, Rocafort was an important centre for the production of saffron.

-The town's origins are obscure, but its castle is mentioned in an 1178 document.
+The town's origins are obscure, but its castle is mentioned in a document dating back to 1178.

-As of January 2012, the mayor of Sarral is Valentí Gual i Vilà.